ramsafin/cross-correlation-template-matching/README.md

 Cross-correlation can be used to look for templates in the images.

-### 1. Implement "find the template" on the shelf fucntinality using cross-correlation.
+### 1. Implement "find the template" on the shelf fucntionality using cross-correlation.

 `Note!` The template is located in the 1st row of the shelf (the 2nd element from the left).